strayMat/causal-ml-course/slides/flexible_models.typ

   #grid(columns: (1fr, 2fr), gutter: 3mm)[
     == Fit a second tree to the residuals
     - This tree performs well on some residuals.
-    - Let's zoom on one of those.
+    - Zoom on some of these poorly fitted residuals.
   ][
     #figure(image("img/pyfigures/gradient_boosting_residuals_before_zoom.svg", width: 85%))
   ]